Great Seal of the Philippines: Seals of the Philippine Revolutionary states

-The First Philippine Republic featured a seal composed of an equilateral triangle with three stars representing Luzon, Visayas, and "Mindanao and Sulu" and an eight-rayed sun.
-There were several variations of the seal such as different arrangement of the stars and the presence or absence of a face on the sun.
-The Republic of Biak-na-Bato, and Malolos Republic also used seals.
+The First Philippine Republic did not employ a single great seal.

 American period

 In 1903, a design by Melecio Figueroa, a Filipino engraver, for coinage was adopted for the design of the Great Seal under the United States-administered Insular Government.
 The seal featured Mayon Volcano and a Filipino woman in Filipiniana attire striking an anvil, surrounded by the text "United States of America, Government of the Philippine Islands".
 This seal has "never been legally adopted by the Philippine Commission" was supplanted by a design of John R.M.
 Taylor in 1905, when a new coat of arms was also adopted.

 The seal was revised when the Philippine Commonwealth was established in 1935, and the new coat of arms was patterned after the Philippine flag.
 The seal was composed of the arms inscribed in a circle with the text "United States of America, Commonwealth of the Philippines".
 President Manuel L. Quezon adopted a new coat of arms and seal in through Executive Order No. 313 on December 23, 1940.
 The seal was not used despite its official adoption, and the Commonwealth reverted to the 1935 seal on February 23, 1941.